 3. Violation of Lease or Responsibilities

-If a tenant fails to uphold their responsibilities under Michigan landlord-tenant law, the landlord must give them 30 days’ notice to vacate the premises before filing an eviction case.
+If a resident fails to uphold their responsibilities under Michigan landlord-tenant law, the landlord must give them 30 days’ notice to vacate the premises before filing an eviction case.
 Landlords are not required to give them a chance to fix the lease violations.

 4. Material Health and Safety Violations